 If you suspect that someone you know has been engaging in surreptitious substance use, you may also want to keep an eye out for items that may be used to hide or erase evidence of this behavior.
 Examples can include mouthwash, mints, eye drops, incense, and air fresheners.

-Here are examples of drug paraphernalia that were specifically designed for substance use:
+Here are examples of drug paraphernalia specifically designed for substance use.

 - Rolling papers